postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 Tabs allow you to organize and work between requests.

 > This section describes how tabs work in the Postman desktop app.
-By default, tabs in Postman for Web work this way as well.
+By default, tabs in the Postman web app work this way as well.
 You can choose to use browser tabs instead, which enables you to use a different tab for each open Postman element.
-For more information, see [Browser tabs in Postman for Web](#browser-tabs-in-postman-for-web).
+For more information, see [Browser tabs in the Postman web app](#browser-tabs-in-postman-for-web).

 #### Opening a new tab